 Weighing your ingredients on a scale is a very important step in creating an easy-to-use and super-happy sourdough starter.
 The following instructions outline how to feed a 100% hydration starter (equal weights flour and water).

 I recommend that an established starter be fed on a 1:2:2 ratio (one part starter, two parts flour, and two parts water).
 This gives the fermented starter plenty of fresh food and will create a vigorous, healthy, and well-balanced new starter.

 - Determine how much starter you need (e.g. 250 grams) or how much you want to feed (e.g. 50 grams).

 - Place a bowl or jar on the scale and set the weight to grams.

 - Make sure to zero out the scale after placing the bowl on it but before adding any ingredients.

-- Add 200 grams of organic flour to the bowl or jar.
+- Add 100 grams (two parts) of organic flour to the bowl or jar.

 - Use a spoon or dough whisk to mix the starter until all the dry flour is incorporated and the mixture is fairly smooth.

 - Place the starter in a storage container like this locking-lid glass jar.

 I keep my starter in this large size so it has plenty of room to expand.

 Make sure to remove the rubber sealing ring from the jar; this will allow the starter to breathe.

 - Let your starter ferment at room temperature.